drewstaylor/cheeze-of-insight/README.md

     4. Using _0x_, the order book for our **Prediction Markets** are kept offline to limit gas transactions, and both LONG and SHORT tokens get merged into a single order book.

-    5. As the Blue Mold begins to show its effects, this **Prediction Market** will become a place where players who no longer have Wizards in the tournament (_"rind-in-the-game"_) can continue to follow along and participate in battles.
+    5. As the Blue Mold begins to show its effects, this **Prediction Market** will become a place where players that no longer have Wizards in the tournament (_"rind-in-the-game"_) can continue to follow along and participate in battles.